dsbox-simulator/simulator/Readme.md

 For more information on Nodes and how to implement them, see `nodes/Readme.md`

-cargo run -- "webapp/raft-alg/client.lua" --servers "nwebapp/raft-alg/server.lua" -i
+cargo run -- -it "webapp/raft-alg/test.lua" "nwebapp/raft-alg/server.lua"

-cargo run -- "nodes/lua/primary-based-remote-write/client.lua" --servers "nodes/lua/primary-based-remote-write/server.lua" -i
+cargo run -- -it "nodes/lua/primary-based-remote-write/test.lua" "nodes/lua/primary-based-remote-write/server.lua"